 The DoD must also address cybersecurity in acquisitions.
-The DoD has to continuously defend its systems from cyber threats throughout the entire acquisition life cycle, from development through deployment and disposal.
-Cyber strategies to combat potential cyber-attacks from strategic competitors, such as China and Russia, need to be adjusted for legacy systems, and cybersecurity needs to be an integral part of systems that are currently in development.
+The DoD has to continuously defend its systems from cyber threats throughout the entire acquisition life cycle,

+79 Report No. DODIG-2018-130, "Procurement Quantities of the AH-64E Apache New Build and Remanufacture Helicopter from development through deployment and disposal.
+Cyber strategies to combat potential cyber attacks from strategic competitors, such as China and Russia, need to be adjusted for legacy systems, and cybersecurity needs to be an integral part of systems that are currently in development.